 Rule 801(d)(1)(C), which declares that prior statements of identification made by a witness are not hearsay, is not a departure from pre-rule practice.
 The Court in Fells v.
 State, 345 So.2d 618 (Miss.
 1977), departed from the traditional view that such statements were hearsay by adopting what was then the minority view that statements of identification could be admitted as substantive evidence of that identification.
 The scope of the rule is broader than the Fells holding in that: (1) there is no need for a prior attempt to impeach the witness for the identifying statement to be admissible; (2) the testimony about the prior statement may be from the witness who made it or another person who heard it; (3) the witness who made the statement need not make an in-court identification; and (4) the statement may have been made either in or apart from an investigative procedure.
 Statements physically describing a person are not statements of identification under this rule.
-The Confrontation Clause is not violated when a third party testifies about an out-of-court identification, provided the identifying witness testifies at the trial or hearing and is subject to cross-examination.
+The Confrontation Clause is not violated when a third party testifies about an out-of-court identification made by a witness who is unable to recall or unwilling to testify about that identification, provided the identifying witness testifies at the trial or hearing and is subject to crossexamination.
 U.S. v.
 Owens, 484 U.S. 554, 108 S.Ct.
 838, 98 L.Ed.
 2d 951 (1988).